kshedden/case_studies/methods/factor-overview.md

 directly.
 Embedding the variables provides a means to interpret the relationships among the variables.
-When utilizing an embedding algorithm that embeds both objects and variables we have the opportunity to interpret the results through a *biplot*.
+When utilizing an embedding algorithm that embeds both objects and variables we have the opportunity to interpret the results through a [biplot](https://en.wikipedia.org/wiki/Biplot).

 ## Centering and standardization